RAKWireless/RAK10706-Signal-Meter/SignalMeterTool/README.md

 # Usage
 After installation, start the application.
 The UI is separated into 5 parts.
-1. Serial Ports, Connect/Disconnect button, Update Device and Reload Device
+1. Serial Ports, Connect/Disconnect button, Load Device Settings and Update Device Settings
 2. LoRa P2P and LoRaWAN settings
 3. Test mode settings
 4. Buttons to read or delete log files _**(only available if the device is equipped with an SD card)**_
 5. Functions to setup the RTC and the timezone _**(only available if the device is equipped with a RTC module)**_

+In addition there are 3 parts for debugging.

+6. Options to restart the device and to see current device settings from log
+7. Log output of the communication with the device.
+It can be used as well to send manual AT commands.
+8. Switching the tool function from device setup mode to debug mode, where the device will start its test mode and the log output will show information.

 <center><img src="./assets/02-ui-parts.png" alt="UI"></center>